Guide to the Examination of Research Students

 Normally to be approved by internal examiner.

-Definition: The thesis as presented and defended is not deemed to be of PhD standard actually or potentially; However, the thesis is deemed to be of MPhil standard in terms of substance and structure.
+Definition: The thesis as presented and defended is not deemed to be of PhD standard actually or potentially; however, the thesis is deemed to be of MPhil standard in terms of substance and structure.
 No further research or any other substantial work needs to be conducted.
 Minor corrections typically include typos, clarifying points, rephrasing, editing, adding paragraphs and correcting references.

 7. Not approved for PhD.
 Decision suspended pending re-examination following resubmission as MPhil within 12 months.